-The concept of ‘Adjusted Sharpe ratio’ or the weighted average Sharpe was introduced last year on advice of the jury members.
-While the Sharpe ratio measures the return for every unit of risk taken and is a better way to measure a fund manager’s performance rather than looking at absolute returns, the adjusted Sharpe ratio is a step forward.
-It also takes into account the total assets managed by a fund manager in relation to the total assets of the category, besides all the schemes handled by the fund manager.
+That was the reason why the Jury took a close look at the Sharpe ratio, which measures the return for every unit of risk taken and is a better way to measure a fund's performance rather than looking at absolute returns.
+The adjusted Sharpe ratio is a step forward as it takes into account the total assets managed by a fund manager (across all schemes in the respective category) in relation to the total assets of the category.

 The data was provided by ICRAOnline.
 A composite score was ascertained for each fund manager comprising of the weighted average of the Sharpe ratio achieved by each scheme managed by him/her.
 The average one year corpus (based on month-end figures) of each scheme managed was used as weights to arrive at his/her score.

 There are other factors that make one year returns equally important.
 For example, just because the three year returns are good, investing in a fund may not be prudent if the recent returns are languishing, said another jury member.

 Given this, the market conditions and that only select themes/companies did well, the jury members said that this is where the alertness of a fund manager - his judgment - counts.